goarray/PlanetBiomGenerator/Readme.md

 # Starfield Planet Biome Generator

 ### Quick Start
-- Place in xEdit.exe directory > select planets in xEdit > run the `Starfield - ExportBiomes...` > run the PlanetBiomes.bat > place the generated /my.esm/ directory in your /biomemaps/ directory.
+- Place in xEdit.exe directory > select planets in xEdit > run the `Starfield - ExportBiomes...` script in xEdit > run the PlanetBiomes.bat found in /PlanetBiomes/ > place the generated /my.esm/ directory in your /biomemaps/ directory.

 ----